 Derby lies less than 20 miles from some of the most beautiful countryside in Great Britain.
 The city itself retains much of the character of a county town and boasts more than 2000 acres of parkland.
 It lies very much in the centre of England with excellent rail and road links and within easy reach of East Midlands Airport.

 Our training programmes consist of 20 months in General Practice and 16 months in hospital rotations.
 Training Practices linked to the scheme vary from urban to rural locations but all offer very high standards of training.
-The Programme provides courses available deanery wide such as: 3 day Child Health Course and 2 day End of Life Course, current theoretical component being adapted for the VLE (Moodle).
+The Programme provides courses available LETB wide such as: the two days Child Health Course for GPs and two days End of Life Course, with theoretical components adapted for the VLE (Moodle).

 We have a team of very dedicated and enthusiastic Programme Directors, GP Trainers and Administrators and we have a good relationship with the Hospital Consultants who are meaningfully involved in the running of the scheme.